17 Things Worth Knowing Before Your Okavango Delta Safari

 2. Book Moremi campsites months in advance.

 Moremi Game Reserve is the only formally protected area in the Delta, and the campsites (Third Bridge, Xakanaxa) are limited and popular.
 Peak season (July-October) books out 3-6 months ahead.
-Reservations through the Department of Wildlife and National Parks website.
+Reservations go through the Department of Wildlife and National Parks website.

 3. June to October is the window.
 Don't overthink it.